tonyd33/gnomeschesser/README.md

 - Added a new rule to limit the total number of failures a bot is allowed per game before forfeiting.
 This is to prevent the potential workaround outlined in #5.
   The limit is currently **15** failures.
+- Added new prizes!
+Thanks [CodeCrafters](https://www.codecrafters.io/) for the sponsorship!

 ### 2025-03-11